Characterization of Two-Particle Interference by Complementarity: Conclusion

-\emph{Conclusion}--- In conclusion we have analyzed the HOM and HBT effects, and shown that there is a complementarity between the particle distinguishability and the visibility of the two-particle interference.
+In conclusion we have analyzed the HOM and HBT effects, and shown that there exists a quantitative complementarity between the particle distinguishability and the visibility of the two-particle interference.
 The more distinguishable the two particles are, due to some internal degree of freedom, the more degraded is the two-particle interference.
 This complementarity should be universal in nature and should apply to any two-particle interference.
-We also observe that the HOM and HBT effects are equivalent in essence.
+Such a complementarity points to the fact that there is a single phenomenon underlying the HBT and HOM effects.
+The quantitative complementarity which is demonstrated here, can be used to characterize the two particle interference in any variant of these two experiments.

 Neha Pathania acknowledges financial support from DST, India through the Inspire Fellowship (registration number IF180414).